wasertech/verified_sentences_stt/README.md

 # Verified Sentences for STT

-Verified sentenced for STT uses, by Data Manager.
+Verified sentences for STT uses, by Data Manager.

 ## Small sample